Kubsj/youtube-downloader/README.md

 # youtube-downloader

- A video downloader for youtube
+A video downloader for youtube.
+Enter youtube link and it will download the video in the same folder